beabot143/JavaScript/Projects/forkify/README.md

 ## Acknowledgments
 This Project is part of the online course *The Complete JavaScript Course 2020: Build Real Projects!* created and taught by Jonas Schmedtmann at Udemy.com.

+## Next Steps
+I would like to improve the parsing section of the script to avoid weird characters appearing in the ingredient section